 Note: If you fail to audition without prior consent from the director of the production, or if you refuse a role without prior permission from the director, or you are replaced in a role due to disciplinary action or unprofessionalism, you will be placed on departmental probation or may be terminated from the program.
 (See casting policy #5 and/or "Ineligibility/Probation/Expulsion Policy" in the Student Handbook.)
-Head Shots and 25 Word Bio are required at the time of the audition for all performance majors and must be submitted in addition to an audition form that will be provided at the time of the audition.
-This audition form must be submitted to each director.

-Off-Campus Production Opportunities
+Off-Campus Production Opportunities - ACTING/PERFORMANCE & DESIGN/TECH

 All UNC students that are required to audition for Mainstage productions need to do so first.
 After Mainstage, students may accept off-campus production opportunities if they do not conflict with IP or production assignments.
-It is required that students who intend to seek off-campus roles or technical opportunities receive written permission from their academic advisors and School Director regarding the appropriateness of the off campus opportunity PRIOR to making a commitment to the off campus opportunity.
+It is required that students who intend to seek off-campus roles or technical opportunities receive written permission from their academic advisors and School Director regarding the appropriateness of the off campus opportunity PRIOR to making a commitment to the off-campus opportunity.
 If this written permission is not received, then the student will be placed on probation for the following semester.
 Permission forms are available in the main office, Frasier 105.